UPDATE 3 APRIL, 2020

 The Granite and Woodlands Discovery Trail links Hyden and Wave Rock to Norseman and explores one of the world’s greatest untouched temperate woodlands, with 16 designated stopping places.
+Download a map and guide here.

 Day 1: Hyden – The Breakaways Campsite (137 kilometres/2-3 hours)